-What influences the flow velocity in a river?
-What influences the water depth in a river?
+Which factors influence the flow velocity in a river?
+Which factors influence the water depth in a river?

 Which processes affect the oxygen concentration in a river/lake?

 Which alternatives do you know to model the mineralisation of organic material in aquatic ecosystems?